 Using anisotropic grids is of advantage for the simulation of many flow problems.
 In this situation, the impact of the aspect ratio of the mesh cells on the error analysis is of interest.
-The literature on the dependency of the discrete inf-sup constant on the cell aspect ratio was already mentioned.
+The literature on the dependency of the discrete inf-sup constant on cell aspect ratio was already mentioned.
 Concerning the finite element error analysis for incompressible flow problems on anisotropic meshes there are only few contributions.
-Most of them consider inf-sup stabilized discretizations, via the GLS method [121], the PSPG method [6], the LPS method [33], or the Brezzi-Pitkäranta method [114].
+Most of them consider inf-sup stabilized discretizations, via the GLS method [99], the PSPG method [5], the LPS method [23], or the Brezzi-Pitkäranta method [94].
+Inf-sup stable pairs are considered in [2].
 An important goal of the analysis was the design of appropriate stabilization parameters with respect to the aspect ratio.
-Conforming inf-sup stable pairs are considered in [3] and the non-conforming Crouzeix-Raviart element is studied in [1, 10].
-Most of the available analysis for conforming methods is performed for 2d problems.
-Only in [6], tensor-product grids in 3d that are refined towards the boundary are considered.
+Most of the available analysis is performed for 2d problems.
+Only in [5], tensor-product grids in 3d that are refined towards the boundary are considered.

-▶ There are only quite few results concerning the impact of the aspect ratio of anisotropic grid cells in the finite element error analysis of incompressible flow problems.
+► There are only quite few results concerning the impact of the aspect ratio of anisotropic grid cells in the finite element error analysis of incompressible flow problems.
 Most of the available results are for two dimensions.

-Error estimates for other quantities than the natural norms of the problem are important for many applications.
-Estimates in the $L^{\infty}(\Omega)$ norm for general finite element approximations of the Stokes problem are established on quasi-uniform meshes for domains with smooth boundary in [54].
-The authors of [81] extended this result to convex polyhedral domains in three dimensions and the lowest order Taylor-Hood elements, extending also the corresponding two-dimensional result proved in [79].
-Further results can be found in [73], where $L^{\infty}(\Omega)$ estimates for finite element solutions of the Stokes and the steady-state Navier-Stokes equations in convex polyhedra are obtained.
-In both cases, the viscosity parameter in [73] is taken to be $\nu = 1$.
-Concerning quantities of interest, an example for the time-dependent Navier-Stokes equations shall be already mentioned here.
-The error of the drag and lift coefficients for inf-sup stable finite element discretizations, combined with the backward Euler scheme, is analyzed for flows around a body in [135].
-Estimates are derived for errors measured in discrete versions of the norms in $L^2((0,t);\mathbb{R})$ and $L^{\infty}((0,t);\mathbb{R}).$
+Error estimates for other quantities than the natural norms of the problem would be important for many applications.
+Estimates in the $L^{\infty}(\Omega)$ norm for general finite element approximations of the Stokes problem are established on quasi-uniform meshes for domains with smooth boundary in [39].
+The authors of [65] extended this result to convex polyhedral domains in three dimensions and the lowest order Hood-Taylor elements, extending also the corresponding two-dimensional result proved in [63].
+Further results can be found in [56], where $L^{\infty}(\Omega)$ estimates for finite element solutions of the Stokes and the steady-state Navier-Stokes equations in convex polyhedra are obtained.
+Both for Stokes and Navier-Stokes equations the viscosity parameter in [56] is taken to be $\nu = 1$.
+Concerning quantities of interest, the error of the drag and lift coefficients for inf-sup stable finite element discretizations, combined with the backward Euler scheme, is analyzed for flows around a body in [111].
+Estimates are derived for errors measured in discrete versions of the norms in $L^2((0,t); \mathbb{R})$ and $L^{\infty}((0,t); \mathbb{R})$.

-▶ A priori and a posteriori error analysis for quantities of interest is still a widely open topic for all kinds of incompressible flow problems.
+A priori and a posteriori error analysis for quantities of interest is still a widely open topic for all kinds of incompressible flow problems.